geosciences-data-practicum/reanalysis_getter/infrastructure/README.md

 # Infrastructure helpers

 RCC Cluster has a lot of tricks!
-Hopefully, Amanda's experience and this bash files will help the user to navigate with ease by using some simple functions.
+Hopefully, Amanda's experience and this bash files will help the user to navigate these with ease by using some simple functions.

 ### `load_stuff.sh`: Jupyter notebook runner and environment manager